-As we know, Phishing remains one of the most well-known forms of Cyber-attacks to date.
-Although this form of threat has been in existence for a long time, the Cyber attacker of today has become very stealthy in their approaches.
-There are different variants of a Phishing attack, but in general, it can be defined as follows:
+As we know, phishing remains one of the most well-known forms of social engineering.
+Although this form of threat has been in existence for a long time, the social engineer of today has become very stealthy in their approaches.
+There are different variants of a phishing attack, but in general, it can be defined as follows:

 “Phishing is a cybercrime in which a target or targets are contacted by email, telephone or text message by someone posing as a legitimate institution to lure individuals into providing sensitive data such as personally identifiable information, banking, and credit card details, and passwords.

 The information is then used to access important accounts and can result in identity theft and financial loss.”